dbak5/BeginnerCybersecurityGuides/DigitalForensics/VirtualMachineSetUp.md

 #### Linux

 Many cybersecurity professionals use Linux, and it is open source, which means that it is free to download and use (yay!) \
 There are various versions of Linux, which I won't go into, but Kali Purple Linux is already set up with many cybersecurity tools.
+You do have to install them.
+Here's a [guide](https://sysadmin102.com/2023/05/installing-kali-linux-purple-tools-and-theme/).

 #### MacOS